Azynokel/empiris-benchmark-test/README.md

 - Continuous Micro Benchmarks with Go and randomized multiple interleaved trials (RMIT)
 - Run Benchmarks in your Cloud
 - Designed to be extended
-- Visualization and Analysis via [empiris.pages.dev](https://empiris.pages.dev) but also open for your own analysis
+- Integrated visualization with [empiris.pages.dev](https://empiris.pages.dev) and analysis with our [analysis action](https://github.com/ADSP-EMPIRIS/analysis-action) but also open for your own implementations

 ## Get Started